-The CGSE will have four geotechnical science themes, each of which will be linked to advanced computational modelling, state-of-the-art physical modelling and laboratory testing, and engineering applications (see Fig. 1).
+The CGSE has four geotechnical science themes, each of which is linked to advanced computational modelling, state-of-the-art physical modelling and laboratory testing, and engineering applications.
 These fundamental science themes are described below.

 The complexity in the behaviour of geomaterials is largely attributable to their granular nature and the presence of internal structure and multiple phases (solid, liquid and gas), as well as the marked influence of stress level and history.

 Key innovations, involving all the nodes, will include the formulation of new models for highly compressible soft soils, as found on seabeds and in estuarine deposits, as well as novel ground improvement methods such as vacuum consolidation.
 Challenging aspects to be pursued will include the unresolved problems of creep and thixotropy in geomaterials, the role of damage at the macro and micro-scales under static and cyclic loading, the fundamental mechanisms that govern rate-dependent behaviour, the mechanical response at ultra low effective stresses (crossing the solid-fluid boundary and linking, for example, with scour), and the micromechanical origins of cyclic instability.
 These mechanisms govern the life-cycle response of heavy haul road pavements and cyclically-loaded foundations.

 Emerging geotechnical design problems span material behaviour beyond the domain of conventional soil mechanics.
 This behaviour is often governed by multiphysical processes that operate at different length and time scales.
 Examples include submarine slides, where geomaterials at high water content may transform into non-Newtonian fluids, and the influence of gas which can alter the response radically.
 Similarly, the frictional strength of soil-structure interfaces depends crucially on the contact micromechanics, varying by an order of magnitude with loading rate and accumulated displacement.